JetBrains/teamcity-termsOfService-plugin/README.md

 The plugin can be installed from the very beginning of the server existence or added any time later.
 As soon as plugin is installed to the server and configured any user will be redirected to specific page with the text of license agreement before she will be able to perform any further actions.

-Plugin configuration is provided in the <TeamCity Data Directory>/config/termsOfService/settings.xml file.
+Plugin configuration should be provided in the <TeamCity Data Directory>/config/termsOfService/settings.xml file.

 # Possible configurations